Definitions of Digital Healthcare and Digital Medicine

 From Face-to-Face to Online

 Due to new technologies, medical treatment and medication counselling may be conducted remotely by using information communications equipment.
-However, medical treatment and medication counselling have been traditionally conducted on a face-to-face basis, so the existing regulations must be amended to regulate remote medical treatment and remote medication counselling appropriately.
-In this regard, the MHLW issued the Guidelines for Appropriate Performance of Online Medical Treatment, dated March 2018 (amended in July 2019).
+However, medical treatment and medication counselling have been traditionally conducted on a face-to-face basis, so the existing regulations had to be amended to regulate remote medical treatment and remote medication counselling appropriately.
+In this regard, the MHLW issued Guidelines for Appropriate Performance of Online Medical Treatment, dated March 2018 (amended in January 2022).
 Also, the Pharmaceuticals Act was amended as of September 2020 to allow online medication counselling under certain conditions.

 Online Medical Treatment and Medication Counselling